Mysql Insert If Not Exist

 Caveats of INSERT IGNORE:

 While INSERT IGNORE is simpler, it lacks the flexibility of ON DUPLICATE KEY UPDATE.
-It only handles the insertion; no update operations are possible.
-This can be a limitation if you need to update existing entries in certain situations instead of just skipping the insertion.
-For instance, if you need to update a counter or timestamp on an existing entry, INSERT IGNORE won't work.
+Worth adding: it only handles the insertion; no update operations are possible.
+That's why this can be a limitation if you need to update existing entries in certain situations instead of just skipping the insertion.
+Take this case: if you need to update a counter or timestamp on an existing entry, INSERT IGNORE won't work.

 Performance Considerations